-Muravhcik has advocated U.S. military attacks abroad on numerous occasions, including supporting the U.S. invasion of Iraq and promoting the bombing of Iran.
+Muravhcik has advocated U.S. military intervention abroad on numerous occasions, including supporting the U.S. invasion of Iraq and promoting the bombing of Iran.
 In a 2006 op-ed for the Los Angeles Times, Muravchik opened with the line, "WE MUST bomb Iran."
-More recently, in November 2011, Muravchik wrote in an op-ed for USA Todaythat sanctions had failed to halt Iran's nuclear program and that military options must be pursued.
+In November 2011, Muravchik wrote in an op-ed for USA Today that sanctions had failed to halt Iran's nuclear program and that military options must be pursued.
 "President Obama has pursued diplomacy doggedly to no effect," wrote Muravchik.
 "Regime change would be the best solution, but Iran's Green Movement seems quiescent while time ticks down, leaving only the military option.
 Of course, force should always be a last resort, but perfect certainty that nothing else will work only comes when it's too late."

 Bush Presidency and Aftermath

-Despite the spiraling problems in Iraq and the gradual falling out favor of neoconservative advisers and views by the end of President George W. Bush's first term, Muravchik secured an appointment during the second Bush administration to the State Department's Advisory Committee on Democracy along with like-minded ideologues Vin Weber and Carl Gershman of the National Endowment for Democracy, Lorne Craner of the International Republican Institute, and Clifford May of the Foundation for Defense of Democracies.
+Despite the deteriorating situation in Iraq and the gradual following out favor of neoconservative advisers and views by the end of President George W. Bush's first term, Muravchik secured an appointment during the second Bush administration to the State Department's Advisory Committee on Democracy along with like-minded ideologues Vin Weber and Carl Gershman of the National Endowment for Democracy, Lorne Craner of the International Republican Institute, and Clifford May of the Foundation for Defense of Democracies.

-In outlining a new approach, Muravchik listed a number of mistakes neoconservatives had made, a list that notably did not include the group's efforts to drive the United States into an ill-advised war in Iraq.
-Instead, according to Muravchik, neoconservatives are guilty "of poorly explaining neoconservatism"; of being "glib about how Iraqis would greet liberation"; of supporting "the revolution in military strategy that our neocon hero, Secretary of Defense Donald Rumsfeld, has championed" and which "has left our armed forces short on troops and resources"; of failing to foresee the difficulties in democratizing the Middle East, where recent elections have seen the emergence of radical Islamists"; and of insufficiently influencing Bush's disastrous public diplomacy efforts, since after all, "no group other than neocons is likely to figure out how to do that."
+In outlining a new approach, Muravchik listed a number of mistakes neoconservatives had made, notably not including the group's efforts to drive the United States into an ill-advised war in Iraq.
+Instead, according to Muravchik, neoconservatives are guilty "of poorly explaining neoconservatism"; of being "glib about how Iraqis would greet liberation"; of supporting "the revolution in military strategy that our neocon hero, Secretary of Defense Donald Rumsfeld, has championed" and which "has left our armed forces short on troops and resources"; of failing to foresee the "difficulties in "democratizing the Middle East," where elections had seen the emergence of radical Islamists; and of insufficiently influencing Bush's disastrous public diplomacy efforts, since after all "no group other than neocons is likely to figure out how to do that."

 Impact on Neoconservatism